-Bron resides between warm Dallas, TX and stormy Oklahoma City, OK, with frequent trips to and from Never Summer Nordic.
-If you call the "office", do not be surprised when he answers after hours from a random city.
+Bron now resides in Gould, CO living onsite at Never Summer Nordic in the "back of the store/office".
+If you call the "office", do not be surprised when he answers after hours.
 The office line forwards to his cell phone to ensure customer satisfaction.
 Bron joined Never Summer Nordic in 2016.

 The Graves side of the family stems from our family Patriarch, Bill "Papa" Graves, out of Chickasha, Oklahoma.
 Greg's father and grandfather to Bron and Kyle, Papa is in his eighties and an avid University of Oklahoma fan.
 The branch didn't fall far from the tree as Greg, Kyle, and Bron are all avid OU fans as well.
 The three of them try to take Papa to as many OU football events as possible including the 2017 Sugar Bowl in New Orleans, LA, 2017 Big 12 Championship in Dallas, TX, and at least one home game a year.
 This family story even made the state's newspaper!
 Read the article here: